 A course focused on writing in the workplace, this class emphasizes topics in the fields of professional and technical writing.
 Traditional materials and electronic media, including correspondence, manuals, reports, proposals, portfolios, design elements, presentations, application materials, and interviews, are covered.
 Prerequisites: ENG 101, 102 and at least one semester of Literature.
-Fall, even numbered year.
+Spring, odd-numbered years